 Distraction techniques help by:

-These techniques are widely used in paediatric hospitals and clinics around the world.
+These techniques are widely used in paediatric hospitals, including the Royal Children’s Hospital Melbourne and clinics around the world.

 Hospitals often use a variety of distraction tools depending on the child’s age and the situation.